 Science experiments are always exciting and engaging for kids, especially when involving candy.
 From creating a Pop Rocks balloon expander to setting up a density rainbow, your kids will love learning science concepts using materials in your own kitchen (with your help and supervision, of course).
 For younger kids, you can even set up a candy bar taste test that incorporates all five senses.
 This experiment allows your kids to evaluate the similarities and differences of the candies they’ve collected.

-Use Leftover Candy For Arts and Crafts
+3. Use Leftover Candy for Arts and Crafts

 Get creative with your kids by using leftover Halloween candy for crafts!
 Utilize the dye in colorful candies like Skittles or Jolly Ranchers to make a DIY candy watercolor set for your family’s next art project.
-Let the candies soak in water, and watch as the dye creates a wonderful array of colors.
+Let the candies soak in water and watch as the dye creates a wonderful array of colors.
 Your kids will love painting with these familiar materials and will enjoy the thrill of having scented watercolors.

 With Thanksgiving right around the corner, have your kids repurpose their Halloween candy by decorating turkeys and other festive crafts.
 Create a candy corn handprint turkey to display for family and friends in November.
 Or try making some turkey treats to decorate your living space for the upcoming holiday.
 Gobble, gobble!

-Repurpose Excess Candy For Baking
+4. Repurpose Excess Candy for Baking

-Sell Your Leftover Halloween Candy
+5. Sell or Switch Out Your Leftover Halloween Candy

 To help prevent dental cavities, dentists nationwide will participate in the Halloween Candy Buyback Program, which allows you to trade in candy in exchange for a set rate per pound.
 This candy is then distributed to troops overseas with dental hygiene products via Soldiers’ Angels.